Bhutan–China relations: Background

 Bhutan has long had strong cultural, historical, religious, and economic connections to Tibet.
 Bhutan was a tributary state of the Qing dynasty.
 The Republic of China officially maintains a territorial claim on parts of Bhutan.
 Relations with Tibet were strained when China took over Tibet in the 1950s.
 Unlike Tibet, Bhutan had no history of being under the suzerainty or direct rule of China but fell under British suzerainty during the British Raj following the Treaty of Punakha in 1910.

 Bhutan's border with Tibet has never been officially demarcated.
 The territorial claim was maintained by the People's Republic of China after the Chinese Communist Party took control of mainland China in the Chinese Civil War.
 With the increase in soldiers on the Chinese side of the Sino-Bhutanese border after the 17-point agreement between the Tibetan government and the central government of the PRC, Bhutan withdrew its representative from Lhasa.

 The 1959 Tibetan uprising and the 14th Dalai Lama's arrival in neighboring India made the security of Bhutan's border with China a necessity for Bhutan.
 An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its northern border with China, fearing more refugees.

 Bhutan–China relations are constrained also by Bhutan's close relationship with India.
 Nonetheless, relations with China have improved following China's Belt and Road Initiative.
 Generally, Bhutan seeks balance with its larger neighbors China and India in order to avoid dependency on either country.

 History

 Bhutan has historical ties to Tibet through their culture, history, religion, and economy.
 However, their relationship became tense after Bhutan supported the British Empire and the British invasion of Tibet.
 With the signing of an agreement between the People's Republic of China and the Tibetan locals, and the deployment of troops on the border between China and Bhutan, Bhutan withdrew its representatives in the People's Republic of China from Lhasa.
-After the 1959 Tibetan riots and the arrival of the Dalai Lama in neighbouring India, some 6,000 Tibetans fled to Bhutan and were granted asylum.
+After the 1959 Tibetan uprising and the arrival of the Dalai Lama in neighbouring India, some 6,000 Tibetans fled to Bhutan and were granted asylum.
 Bhutan closed its border with China, afraid that there would be more refugees.